POSTED ON: Wednesday, May 29th, 2013

 5. Most salespeople neglect to determine the exact buying intentions of their prospects, including what their financial capacity is, when the purchase will occur, who makes the final decisions, etc. Therefore, they spend too much time and resources on low probability prospects.

 6. Most salespeople attempt to do what they call “building rapport.”
 However, what they are really doing is trying to get the prospects to like them, which is an inherently manipulative process.
 Most prospects are far more concerned about whether they can trust and respect you.
 Therefore, you must learn how to immediately develop that kind of a relationship.

-7. Most salespeople do “sales presentations,” rather than determining what their prospect wants, and why.
+7. Most people in sales do “sales presentations,” rather than determining what their prospect wants, and why.
 Therefore, their prospects feel neglected and disrespected.

 8. Most salespeople close at the end of their sales process.
 Top salespeople start closing at the beginning of their sales process – as in item 4 above – and continue to close throughout the process, as many as thirty times.
 The sum of all those commitments adds up to a relaxed, no-pressure close.